kimreyess/ecvcodegen/README.md

 Development mode:
- - Make sure to pip uninstall serff-gen to make function navigation using ctrl + click or F12 scan within the workspace.
+ - Make sure to pip uninstall ecv-codegen to make function navigation using ctrl + click or F12 scan within the workspace.
  - Run the script using python main.py
  - Observe lint and typing
  - Enable strict mode of Pylance extension